axelerant-hardik/react-learning/README.md

 # react-learning
-Contains exercises related to React learning
+Each branch represents an exercise of the React learning course.